pipelined/signal/README.md

 This package provides functionality to manipulate digital signals and its attributes.

-It provides structures for various signal types and allows conversions from one to another:
+It contains structures for various signal types and allows conversions from one to another:

 * Fixed-point signed